Oscar Moreno (politician): Personal life

 Moreno was born in Balingasag, Misamis Oriental to Dr. Emeterio A. Moreno Sr., who served in the town's barangays (villages) and Milagros Roa Seriña, a retired public school teacher and music instructor.
 He is married to Arlene Parado Pasion from Laoag City and Dingras, Ilocos Norte with whom he has three children – Sean Oliver, Imee Rose and Oscar Jr.

 He has a passion for sports and is the vice-chairman and regional president of the Amateur Boxing Association of the Philippines.
-He is also the chairman of the Samahang Basketbol ng Pilipinas.
+He also served as the chairman of the Samahang Basketbol ng Pilipinas.